Infamia2334/go-tasks/README.md

 The core requirements:

-- CRUD operations for tasks.
+- CRUD(Create and Read for now) operations for tasks.
 - Support pagination and filtering in `GET /tasks`.
 - Follow microservice architecture principles like single responsibility, loose coupling, and separation of concerns.
 - Avoid tight coupling between components to make the system extendable (e.g., for adding users, notifications, etc.).